Garden profiles

 Birdsong Ranch

-Off Santa Ana Road in the Ojai Valley, this property began its journey to native landscaping in the Fall of 2022.
+This property began its journey to native landscaping in the fall of 2022.
 Designed by Morami Studio, the formal gardens near the home slowly transition to a more wild feel as you wander further down the paths.
 Some of the larger, heritage trees were left, but dozens of oaks, walnut, and sycamore trees have been planted to eventually fill in the overstory.

 This plant palette was chosen to specifically focus on providing native habitat for birds and promoting biodiversity.
 With something in bloom nearly all year round the life that can be found in this garden is a true testament as to how beautiful our local native landscaping can be.
 Birdsong Ranch is an inspiration for anyone looking to Rewild their land.